Spaniard among dead in London Bridge attack - ministry

-MADRID Spaniard Ignacio Echeverria, who had been missing since Saturday, died in the weekend attack on London Bridge, the Spanish Foreign Ministry confirmed in a statement on Wednesday.
+MADRID (Reuters) - Spaniard Ignacio Echeverria, who had been missing since Saturday, died in the weekend attack on London Bridge, the Spanish Foreign Ministry confirmed in a statement on Wednesday.

 Spain had earlier questioned the time it was taking Britain to identify victims, saying the delay was causing misery to Echeverria's family.